• Skip to primary navigation

 Sharp knife - I like using my super sharp chef's knife* but some people prefer smaller pairing knives* for slicing orange rind.
 Choose whatever suits you!

-Small saucers/plates for "wrinkle test" (see below).
+Small saucers/plates for "wrinkle test" (see Pro Tips below).

 Measuring jug* - It will come handy when pouring hot marmalade into the jars.